haq/rclone-database-backup/README.md

-# rclone-mysql-backup
+# rclone-database-backup

-Backup your mysql database container.
+Backup your database container running in docker.

 ## docker-cli